emondewan00/emondewan00/README.md

 My goal is to continuously expand my skillset, collaborate with talented teams, and contribute to the success of cutting-edge projects while staying up-to-date with the ever-evolving world of web development.

-Skills:  REACT / JS / HTML / CSS / Node / Express / Mongoose
+Skills:  REACT / Next.js / Redux / JS / HTML / CSS / Node / Express / Mongoose

-- 🔭 I’m currently working on Porto  Ecommerce
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning DSA
 - 📫 How to reach me: emon.hossain1004@gmail.com